Clarkston Community Garden

 Gardeners have access to transplants in the greenhouse, the marked beds for cutting/harvesting herbs, spices, and featured crops.
 Gardeners will have access to special workshops that are specific to their beds.

-On site is a water fountain for consumption and and facet for hand sanitizing.
+On site is a water fountain for consumption and and faucet for hand sanitizing.
 A portable outhouse that is regularly maintained and always accessible is located on site.
-There are 2 garbage cans for waste removal located near the gazebo and tool shed.
+There are two garbage cans for waste removal located near the gazebo and tool shed.

 Be kind and thoughtful: